-KLEVV INTRODUCES CRAS V RGB KIT WITH DDR5-8400 WITH ALL-NEW BRILLIANT WHITE EDITION
+KLEVV Introduces CRAS V RGB Kit With DDR5-8400 With All-New Brilliant White Edition

-HONG KONG, Dec.
-17, 2023 /PRNewswire/ -- KLEVV , the premier consumer memory and storage brand introduced by Essencore, today is excited to unveil the all-new CRAS V RGB Brilliant White edition memory kit available in extreme high speed of 8200MT/s & 8400MT/s configurations.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 18 December 2023 - KLEVV, the premier consumer memory and storage brand introduced by Essencore, today is excited to unveil the all-new CRAS V RGB Brilliant White edition memory kit available in extreme high speed of 8200MT/s & 8400MT/s configurations.

 SLEEK NEW COLOR SCHEME